nielsbasjes/ipxe-boot-rom/README.md

 Building
 ========
-Change the first line of the Makefile.
+Change the URL in the romscript.ipxe file.

 I run this on my CentOS system and simply type